 - 1 – 1 ½ years in jail, and/or

 The main defense to a charge of sexual assault on a child is that no contact occurred.
 Often, however, it is the child's word against the accused.
 The best Colorado criminal defense attorneys will, therefore:

 - Subpoena the accuser's social networking accounts, email records, and school, counseling, and medical records;

 - Interview the child's friends, family, schoolmates and social media contacts; and

 - Run a thorough background check on the accuser and any alleged witnesses.

 If the child -- or an adult in his or her life -- has an ulterior motive for accusing you, we will uncover it.

 As experienced Denver sex crimes attorney Michael Becker3 explains:

 “Innocent people are often wrongfully accused of sexually assaulting a child.
-Sometimes this happen because parents have frightened their children into believing any touching is wrong.
+Sometimes this happens because parents have frightened their children into believing any touching is wrong.
 But it can also occur when people use an impressionable child as a weapon in a personal vendetta.
-This is why retaining an experienced Colorado sex crimes lawyer as soon as a possible is a must.”
+This is why retaining an experienced Colorado sex crimes lawyer as soon as possible is a must.”